Self-similar prior and wavelet bases for hidden incompressible turbulent motion: Optimization

 \subsubsection{Approach method}

 In this section, we approach the divergence-free regularizer gradient \eqref{eq:gradfuncDiv0Noapprox} in terms of matrix products, which will make computation of the gradient more efficient since we avoid intensive use of FFT and FWT as in algorithm~\ref{algo5}.
-From proposition \ref{prop:noApproxDiv0Prior} and the Parseval formula, we have for all $({\boldsymbol \ell},{\boldsymbol s} )\in \Omega_n:$
+From Proposition~\ref{prop:noApproxDiv0Prior} and the Parseval formula, we have for all $({\boldsymbol \ell},{\boldsymbol s} )\in \Omega_n:$ { } We hereafter derive a separable approximation of \eqref{eq:conec1} in terms of one-dimensional connection coefficients $f_ {{ \ell'},{ s'},{ \ell},{ s}} ^{(\alpha)}$ defined for all $({{ \ell'},{ s'}),({ \ell},{ s}}) \in \Omega_n$ as